OSATeam-GitHub/Project-OSA-CanSat-2020-2021/README.md

 #  Project OSA

-OSA is minisatellite the size of a can that was designed to take part in ESA cansat 2021 competition 🛰️📡.
+OSA a is minisatellite the size of a can designed to participate in the ESA cansat 2021 competition 🛰️📡.
 Our project calls OSA (in Polish “Opadający Satelita Atmosferyczny” is loosely translated into “Falling Atmospheric Satellite”) and team - [OSATeam](https://www.osacan.eu/)

-OSA can be lunched from drone or racet and while falling it has two missions.
-Primary is to take the measurements of air temperature, preasure, humidity and sand it via lora radio to the ground station.
-Secondary is to take five air samples 🧪.
+OSA can be launched from a drone or racket and while falling it has two missions.
+Primary is to take the measurements of air temperature, pressure, humidity and sand it via LoRa radio to the ground station.
+The secondary  is to take five air samples 🧪.

-Among ather OSA has built in gps so after lunch it can be found easly.
+Among other OSA has built-in GPS so after lunch it can be found easily.

 ## Tabele of contents
 * [Mechanical design](#Mechanical design)
-* ed
-* ve
 * [Contact](#contact)
 ## Mechanical design
 ## Contact